mediasp/wirer/README.md

 puts users.all
 ```

-See README.rb for a boatload of usage examples for declaring dependencies and adding objects to the container.
+See README.rb for a boatload of usage examples for declaring dependencies and
+adding objects to the container.

+# Adding objects to the container

+When you add an object to a container, you haven't necessarily constructed it
+yet, so what you are really doing is defining a factory that wirer can use to
+access an object when it is needed.

+Objects can be added to the container with:

+ - a set of features that allow you to arbitrarily tag an object
+ - the class of the object
+ - a convenient method name to access it from the container directly (i.e
+   `container.some_service`)
+ - an optional constructor block, used by the factory for constructing the object
+ - a set of dependencies that this object needs

+Which of these you supply depends on how you add them, and what you add, to the
+container.